soodaayush/soodaayush/README.md

 - 👀 I’m interested building open source projects with other people
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on anything Frontend or Python
-- 📫 How to reach me: GitHub
+- 📫 How to reach me: GitHub, Discord